LizaTalkachova/Apify-Home-Assignment/README.md

 # Expedia & Hotels Review Scraper
-## What is Expedia & Hotels Review Scraper?
+🗒️ ## What is Expedia & Hotels Review Scraper?

-With the help of the web scraper, you can extract reviews for different types of accomodation listed on Expedia.com and Hotels.com.
+With the help of the web scraper, you can extract reviews for different types of accomodation listed on **Expedia.com** and **Hotels.com**.
 Select any specific accomodation on either of portals, copy its URL, paste it on Apify Console, and enjoy a full report on all the reviews for the chosed accomodation.

-Apify Console uses API to make a request to Expedia and Hotels portals databases and to extract information based on your criteria.
+Apify Console uses **API** to make a request to Expedia and Hotels portals databases and to extract information based on your criteria.

 ## Why might you need the Expedia & Hotels Review Scraper?